Meet Joanna Flemons, LCSW, CPC, EMDR II

 Whatever situation you find yourself in, I hope for the opportunity to meet and work together.
 I want to know what’s going on in your life.

 I understand that there are many challenging parts of life, some that lead you to reach out to a counselor.
-Some pieces may have become too challenging or perhaps you’re in a situation of life, relationship(s) or with your career that isn’t improving despite your best efforts.
-Or maybe you simply want to improve an area of life, and operate from the best place possible.
-Whatever your situation is, taking the first step to contact a counselor can be a life changing decision.
-It can be the first of many steps that move your life to a different place.
+Some pieces may have become too challenging or perhaps you’re in a situation of life, relationship(s), or with your career that isn’t improving despite your best efforts.
+Or maybe you simply want to improve an area of your life, and operate from the best place possible.
+Whatever your situation is, taking the first step to contact a counselor can be a life-changing decision.
+It can be the first of many important steps that move your life to a different, more comforting place.

 It would be an honor to walk alongside you in this time, whatever situation you face.
-I offer a non-judgemental approach and together we can explore what you need from counseling.
-I’m interested in your life story, your current situation and what you desire and imagine for your future.
-Life is a journey with many seasons, twists and turns that we must all walk (or run) through filled with times of the good, bad, amazing and challenging.
+I offer a non-judgmental approach and together we can explore what you need from counseling.
+I’m interested in your life story, your current situation, and what you desire and imagine for your future.
+Life is a journey filled with many seasons, twists, and turns that we all walk through to get through.
+These seasons in life can be both amazing and/or life challenging and life devastating.

 My Professional Background:

-As a graduate of the University of Texas in Social Work, followed by nearly 20 years experience as a clinician my diverse professional background includes working in private practice, healthcare settings and serving the men and women in the United States Military and Armed Forces.
+As a graduate of the University of Texas in Social Work, followed by over 20 years of professional experience my diverse professional background includes working in private practice, healthcare settings, and serving the men and women in the United States Military and Armed Forces.

-My career began at Baylor Medical Center in Texas, where I provided therapeutic services to patients in acute care including the Neonatal Intensive Care Unit (NICU), Intensive Care Unit (ICU), Labor and Delivery and Postpartum unit.
-Years later I returned to Colorado, and worked in a home hospice and palliative care program with the Visiting Nurses Association.
-In this role I provided counseling to terminally ill patients, caregivers and survivors for several years.
+My career began at Baylor Medical Center in Texas, where I provided therapeutic services to patients in acute care including the Neonatal Intensive Care Unit (NICU), Intensive Care Unit (ICU), Labor and Delivery, and Postpartum unit.
+Years later I returned to Colorado and worked in a home hospice and palliative care program with the Visiting Nurses Association.
+In this role, I provided counseling to terminally ill patients, caregivers, and survivors for several years.
 Concluding my final years in a healthcare setting, I was a counselor at one of the nation’s top fertility clinics, the Colorado Center for Reproductive Medicine.
-My professional experience also includes serving the United States Armed Forces with Logistics Health Incorporated, a company who continually meets the ongoing needs of our service men and women.
+Years of experience in working in reproductive trauma and PTSD led me to author, “INFERTILITY and PTSD: The Uncharted Storm”.
+I have also served the United States Armed Forces with Logistics Health Incorporated, a company that continually meets the ongoing needs of our servicemen and women.

 Metropolitan State University of Denver, 5/97, BSW